scalableminds/webknossos-libs/README.md

 PyPi releases are automatically pushed when creating a new Git tag/Github release.

+## Generate the API documentation
+Run `docs/api.sh` to open a server displaying the API docs. `docs/api.sh --persist` persists the html to `docs/api`.

 ## Test Data Credits
 Excerpts for testing purposes have been sampled from:
 - Dow Jacobo Hossain Siletti Hudspeth (2018). **Connectomics of the zebrafish's lateral-line neuromast reveals wiring and miswiring in a simple microcircuit.** eLife.
 [DOI:10.7554/eLife.33988](https://elifesciences.org/articles/33988)